lkodinsson/MARS/Appendix/Actions.md

 **Action Type:** Free Reaction
 **Stamina Cost:** 1

 If you have been hit by an attack in front of you, you may use your shield to absorb the damage.
 If you do, the shield is considered to be hit instead of you.
 Any damage taken is then dealt to your shield's durability which is reduced by the block value of that shield.
-Just like from normal attacks, damage from grazing hits are reduced by half (rounded up) or the shield's block value (whichever reduces more damage).
+Similar to normal attacks, damage from grazing hits are reduced by 5 in addition to the shield's block value.
 Critical hits do not deal bonus damage to the shield, but instead simply ignore the block value.
 Any on hit effects from that hit are given to your shield instead of you if possible, otherwise they cause no effect.

 If the shield would be dealt damage in excess of the shield's durability, the remaining damage is dealt directly to you as if it was damage from a successful hit, which is then reduced by your armour's damage reduction as normal (to a minimum of 1).
 Shields with no durability are considered broken and cannot be used to block (or parry) until they are repaired.